This post may contain affiliate links. Please read my disclosure policy.

 Canning Dill Pickles

-Either way, let’s start with the basics: what kind of pickle should you use?
-Definitely always start with the best possible produce you can find when you want to preserve something.
-Let’s face it, if you preserve a mediocre vegetable in some vinegar, it isn’t suddenly going to turn in to a better vegetable just because you place it in vinegar.
+Always start with the best possible produce you can find when you want to preserve something.
+Let’s face it, if you preserve a mediocre vegetable in vinegar, it isn’t going to become a better vegetable just because you place it in vinegar.

-So for our dill pickles you want to source out small and freshly-picked cucumbers that are not bruised or damaged in any way.
-We like the smaller and younger cucumbers because they stay crunchier than the more mature large cucumbers that have larger seeds and softer flesh.
+For our dill pickle recipe, you want to source small, freshly picked cucumbers that are not bruised or damaged in any way.
+We prefer the smaller and younger cucumbers because they remain crunchier than the more mature, larger cucumbers, which have larger seeds and softer flesh.
+So, long story short, look for Kirby or Persian cucumbers for the best crunch.

 How to Make Dill Pickles